elyxlz/givt-pytorch/README.md

 ## GIVT-PyTorch
 A partial implementation of Generative Infinite Vocabulary Transformer (GIVT)[https://arxiv.org/abs/2312.02116] from Google Deepmind, in PyTorch.

-This repo only implements the causal version of GIVT, and does away with the k mixtures predictions or the use of the full covariance matrix, as for most purposes they did not yield better results.
-The end-goal of this repo is to apply GIVT as a simple and powerful solution to audio generation with Audio VAEs.
+This repo only implements the causal version of GIVT, and does away with the k mixtures predictions or the use of the full covariance matrix, as for most purposes they did not yield significantly better results.

-The decoder transformer implementation is also modernized, adopting a Llama style architecture with gated MLPs, SilU, RMSNorm, and rotary positional embeddings.
+The decoder transformer implementation is also modernized, adopting a Llama style architecture with gated MLPs, SilU, RMSNorm, and RoPE.

 ## Install
 ```sh